potatotatertoot/TestCalc/documentation.md

 1. Open `array_stats.asm`
 2. Assemble the file
-3. Load the object file and set the PC to `x3000`.
+3. Load the object file and set the PC to `x3000`
 4. Run.
 When prompted, type five single digits (0–9).
-No Enter key is required between digits.
+No Enter key is required between digits
 5. Read the Sum and Product printed in the console.
-Capture a screenshot for each test case below.
+Capture a screenshot for each test case below

 ---

 ## 5. Sample Expected Console Output

-Reference output for Test 1 (input `1 2 3 4 5`).
+Reference output for Test 1 (input `1 2 3 4 5`)

 ```
 ===== LC-3 ARRAY SUM & PRODUCT CALCULATOR =====